Writing for The Schaefer School

 Some quick grammar and style bits:

-• Acronyms: We will no longer use acronyms for department names, but instead write them out (yes, that even means the Department of Civil, Ocean and Environmental Engineering).
+Acronyms: We do not use acronyms for externally-facing content.
+All school and department names should be written out.
 We can also write "the department" or "The Schaefer School" after first mention of the full department name, instead of the acronym or use your judgement to repeat department names at different points.
 We want to make our articles as readable as possible.

-• Student attributions: Always include the degree, major, and graduation year (including anticipated) at first mention of the student’s name.
+Student attributions: Always include the degree, major, and graduation year (including anticipated) at first mention of the student’s name.
 If you can’t reach the student, try them on LinkedIn or contact their department.
+If the student is not the subject of or featured in the article, but in a supporting photo as part of a faculty member's lab group, you do not need to include the graduation year.

 Titles, headers and subheaders